Go to the Nature Institute’s home page

 explain global coherence?

 Yes, the use of terms such as “dance” and “choreography” in molecular biology is rather distinctive.
 Some might call it eccentric.
 But this particular eccentricity has for some time now been creeping into the conventional technical literature.
-We have already heard of “genomic origami”, an idea that has almost become a cliché.
+We have already heard of “genomic origami”.
 And we have also been told: “The statement, ‘genomes exist in space and time in the cell nucleus’ is a trivial one, but one that has long been ignored in our studies of gene function” — this according to two leaders of the current work: Job Dekker, head of a bioinformatics lab studying the spatial organization of genomes at the University of Massachusetts Medical School, and Tom Misteli, a research director at the National Cancer Institute.
 Recent investigations, they say, have taught us that “gene expression is not merely controlled by the information contained in the DNA sequence”, but also by the “higher-order organization of chromosomes” and “long-range interactions in the context of nuclear architecture” (Dekker and Misteli 2015).

-The fixation upon an abstract, neatly identifiable informational sequence has served well the compulsion among biologists to find precise, unambiguous, logically clean, and satisfyingly deterministic causal explanations.
+The fixation upon an abstract, neatly identifiable informational sequence has served well the aim of biologists to find precise, unambiguous, logically clean, and satisfyingly deterministic causal explanations.
 Nevertheless, what’s been happening in rapidly intensifying fashion over the past couple of decades, has been a forced retreat from explanations of this sort.
 To cite a few key words and phrases from the contemporary literature: everything turns out to be mind-numbingly complex, which means, in part, that context makes all the difference.
 We are forced to try to understand how regulatory networks, intricate feedback loops, and the frequent difficulty of distinguishing causes from effects bear upon our biological understanding.
 Ultimately, we seem to be driven toward systems biology, an easily degraded term that many seem to prefer over the embarrassment (and richer meaning) of holistic biology.

 schematic repesentation of the mitotic spindle with two duplicated